kchambers0/alarm_clock/readme.md

 Took about an hour and a half.
 Much of which was spent fiddling with the ".ico" file to get it working properly.
 Hopefully it doesn't blow up.
 Haha!
 Just move the .ico file up a folder if it does.
 That ought to do it.

-To run the app, simply pull down and run "node start.js".
+To run the app, simply pull down and run "node start.js" from the folder in the CLI.
 That's it!

 -Kevin